Memorial Day events to honor the fallen planned for today and Monday across the county

 Across the county

 The American Legion Harvey Funk Post 494 will be conducting memorial services on Memorial Day at the locations and times listed below.
-The public is invited to attend these memorial services in honor and memory of our Veterans.
+The public is invited to attend these memorial services in honor and memory of veterans.

 Memorial service locations: